Charles Schwab Promotion

 Is It Free To Open Charles Schwab Account (Brokerage or IRA)?

-Yes, it's completely free to create a Charles Schwab brokerage or a retirement account.
-Minimum initial deposit for new Schwab clients is $0 for cash account, but $2,000 is required for margin account.
+deposit for new Schwab clients is $0 for a cash account, but $2,000 is required for a margin account.

 Charles Schwab Funds

-On the other hand, if the Charles Schwab account holder wishes to buy No-Load mutual funds from such well known and popular fund companies such as Vanguard and Fidelity, the account owner can.
-With a No-Load fund purchase, an account holder saves on sales charges, but pays a whopping $49.99 commission to Charles Schwab per trade!
+On the other hand, Charles Schwab clients can also purchase No-Load mutual funds from well-known fund companies like Vanguard and Fidelity.
+Buying a No-Load fund avoids sales charges, but Schwab charges a significant $49.99 commission per trade!

 Charles Schwab IRA Promotion